Fulton School of Liberal Arts Public Humanities Program

 "The term 'humanities' includes, but is not limited to, the study and interpretation of the following: language, both modern and classical; linguistics; literature; history; jurisprudence; philosophy; archaeology; comparative religion; ethics; the history, criticism and theory of the arts; those aspects of social sciences which have humanistic content and employ humanistic methods; and the study and application of the humanities to the human environment with particular attention to reflecting our diverse heritage, traditions, and history and to the relevance of the humanities to the current conditions of national life." --National Foundation on the Arts and the Humanities Act, 1965, as amended on the National Endowment for Humanities Website.

 Co-Chairscontent messagesrbernhard will appear hereysong will appear here

 Facultyaagonzalez will appear heretxgoyens will appear hereexlelic will appear heresapatel will appear hererrsteele will appear herejlvenosa will appear here

 Administrative Supportjlhabermeyer will appear here

-The Fulton Public Humanities Committee is pleased to open submissions for competitive grants for programs occurring in the remainder of this spring semester and fall 2023 semester.
+The Fulton Public Humanities Committee is pleased to open submissions for competitive grants for programs occurring in the Spring 2024 semester.
 SU faculty, staff and students and members of the surrounding community are encouraged to apply.
 The grant is open for work toward a project or event that:

 - Fits and promotes a better understanding of marginalized groups, areas and topics.

 Eligible projects include, but are not limited to, community outreach initiatives, exhibits and public lectures.
 Applicants are not required to do so, but the committee encourages proposals relevant to recent world events.
 Eligible submissions will incorporate the values and methods of the humanities in the proposed project.